mk36fyvy/multivitamin/README.md

 # multiVitamin
 In-Terminal multiple alignment tool for graphs

-multiVitamin is a software package which allows users to perform multiple alignments with graphs.
+`multiVitamin` is a software package which allows users to perform multiple alignments with graphs.
-There are three algorithms available for this task: The Bron Kerbosch and the VF2 algorithm and a custom subgraph-isomorphism-VF2 (called subVF2).
+There are three algorithms available for this task: The `Bron-Kerbosch` and the `VF2` algorithm and a custom subgraph-isomorphism-VF2 (called `subVF2`).
 Details on the algorithms can be found in the theory section [here](multivitaminReadme.pdf).
 The main function of the package is to align two or more graphs following a binary alignment guide tree containing the "best" alignment procedure.
 The resulting multiple graph alignment is represented as one single graph itself.
 Next to this main